 Why data-driven decisions matter

-How to track and analyze marketing performance
+How to track performance

-• Cost per acquisition to manage spending better
+- Cost per acquisition

-• Customer lifetime value to see long-term results
+- Customer lifetime value

 Neglecting Your Email List